-Eric Ways was recruited to the University of Notre Dame on full scholarship for Track and Field after graduating from Woodberry Forest School in Virginia as a state champion with his times in the 300m dash and 500m dash ranking fourth and fifth in the United States, respectively.
-At Notre Dame, Ways has a school record in the 4x400 meter relay that he help set as a freshman at the NCAA National Track and Field Championship.
-At 19, he was cast to star in his first feature film and now graduating from Notre Dame with the "Department Chair's Prize" in Film, Television, and Theater.
-Ways also narrated the commercial for Notre Dame's "Boldly ND" fundraising campaign and he will be starring in a feature film in the Berlin Around International Film Festival in December.
+Eric Ways was recruited to the University of Notre Dame on full scholarship for Track and Field after graduating as a high school state champion in the 300m dash and 500m dash, ranking fourth and fifth in the United States, respectively.
+At Notre Dame, Eric has a school record in the 4x400 meter relay that he helped set as a freshman at the NCAA National Track and Field Championship.
+At 19, Eric was cast to star in his first feature film and graduated from Notre Dame with the "Department Chair's Prize" in Film, Television, and Theater.
+In this episode, Eric shares an obstacle and lesson we must all overcome.

 The Lesson That Changed My Life

 Eric: If you can't deal with disappointment, you'll never know what you can do on your own if you put your mind to it.

 I grew up in a small suburb of Indianapolis called Fishers, Indiana with my mom and my older brother, Aubrey.
 And, yeah, life was great.
 We had a great neighborhood.
 I had tons of friends in my neighborhood.
 In 2008, my mom lost her job so we had to move to North Carolina.
 And what I learned was, at a young age, that you always have to adapt to things, things are going to be happening in your life, and you never know where you're going to go, but you just have to kind of go with the flow.